dbbs-lab/bsb-core/docs/usage/getting-started.rst

 Cell types
 ----------

-The :class:`~.objects.cell_type.CellType` is a definition of a cell population.
+The :class:`~.cell_types.CellType` is a definition of a cell population.
 During placement 3D positions, optionally rotations and morphologies or other properties will be created for them.
 In the simplest case you define a soma :guilabel:`radius` and :guilabel:`density` or fixed :guilabel:`count`: